 Delicately hand-wash our cashmere sweaters and accessories every two to five wears and before storing away for the season.

-- First, pre-treat any stains—including tough underarm marks—with .
+- First, pre-treat any stains—including tough underarm marks.

-- Then, prepare a cold-water bath with or and let soak for 30 minutes.
+- Then, prepare a cold-water bath with a gentle laundry soap and let soak for 30 minutes.